guybrush77/rapidobj/README.md

 g++ -std=c++17 my_src.cpp -pthread -o my_app
 ```

-> :page_facing_up: If you are using gcc version 8, you also have to link against the _stdc++fs_ library (_std::filesystem_ used by RapidObj is not part of _libstdc++_ until gcc version 9).
+> :page_facing_up: If you are using gcc version 8, you also have to link against the _stdc++fs_ library (_std::filesystem_ used by rapidobj is not part of _libstdc++_ until gcc version 9).

 ### CMake Integration

 #### External

-This section explains how to use RapidObj external to your project.
-If using the command line, perform cmake configuration and generation steps from inside the RapidObj folder:
+This section explains how to use rapidobj external to your project.
+If using the command line, perform cmake configuration and generation steps from inside the rapidobj folder:

 ```bash
 cmake -B build .
 ```

-The next step is to actually install the RapidObj package:
+The next step is to actually install the rapidobj package:

 ```bash
 cd build